-- Graduates who have declared themselves unavailable due to personal or medical reasons - Graduates who are unable to be contacted due to disconnected telephones, moving without providing Career Services with a forwarding address, etc., - Graduates who do not cooperate with the efforts of Career Services to gain employment by refusal to return phone calls, to provide an updated résumé, to complete forms, or to follow up on Career Service generated job referrals in their related field, or by having unrealistic geographic or monetary expectations.
+- Graduates who have declared themselves unavailable due to personal or medical reasons - Graduates who are unable to be contacted due to disconnected telephones, undeliverable e-mail addresses, moving without providing Career Services with a forwarding address, etc. - Graduates who do not cooperate with the efforts of Career Services to gain employment by refusal to return phone calls, to provide an updated résumé, to complete forms, or to follow up on Career Service generated job referrals in their related fields, or by having unrealistic geographic or monetary expectations.